Marathon Pace Predictor

 - Enter

 Weekly distancefrom a recent steady block.
-Use kilometers or miles to match your training log. - Enter
+Use the unit selector to match your log, and avoid using a one-week peak as the normal value. - Enter

-Runs per weekto the number of sessions from the same block, including long runs and workouts. - Leave
+Runs per weekto the number of sessions from the same period as the distance and speed inputs. - Open

 Interpreting Results: